meteor/meteor/content/using-npm-packages.md

 You should then check the generated `node_shrinkwrap/` directory into source control, but ensure it is ignored by your text editor.

-**NOTE**: Although this is a good idea for projects with a lot of npm dependencies, it will not affect Atmosphere dependencies, even if they themselves have direct npm dependencies.
+> NOTE: Although this is a good idea for projects with a lot of npm dependencies, it will not affect Atmosphere dependencies, even if they themselves have direct npm dependencies.